 - If you're dealing with an agent, check them out online and call their main number to make sure theyre a legitimate employee

 - Agents also have to be part of a Property Redress Scheme, so ask them which one theyre registered with and check out their registered details

 - Ask which tenancy deposit scheme the landlord or agent is using.
 This is a legal requirement that ensures your money is protected in a separate scheme, ready to be returned at the end of your tenancy (rather than going into your landlords pocket)

 Never pay anything via Western Union or another anonymous money transfer system.
 Weve got more info about this particular scam here.

 What we do to protect you

-Although the odd scam does slip through the net this is very rare.
-Our users will usually bring it to our attention immediately so that we can remove the offender and warn other users of their activities.
+But occasionally things do slip through the net.
+Our users will usually let us know immediately so that we can remove the offender and warn other users of their activities.

 Update October 2017:

 We've introduced new guidelines for viewings.
 We're now asking all landlords and agents to be prepared to show you ID before you hand over any money, including a deposit.
 The same applies to current flatmates if they're the ones taking the deposit.
-We're also asking people to let you note down their name - just remember you should never take a photo of anyone's ID.
+We're also asking people to let you note down their name.

 Ask to see some ID before you hand over any money - a driving licence or passport are the best forms of proof - and don't be afraid to ask if they don't offer.